Ways to Give

 - Do your online shopping via smile.amazon.com/ch/59-2885199 and AmazonSmile will donate a percentage to the Matheson!

 - Gifts of Cash – Cash gifts can be used to support an area of special interest, to establish an endowed fund, or to support the Matheson’s exhibits and programs.
-You can mail your check to the museum at 513 East University Avenue, Gainesville, FL 32601.
+You can donate online by clicking here or mail your check to the museum at 513 East University Avenue, Gainesville, FL 32601.
 Cash gifts received before December 31st will be tax deductible on this year’s tax returns.

 - Endowments – Endowments provide a perpetual stream of income that supports the museum’s future.